resist-js/resist/packages/@resist.js/utils/CONTRIBUTING.md

 ### What happens next?

-The core ~APP_NAME~ team will be monitoring for pull requests.
+The core @resistjs/utils team will be monitoring for pull requests.
 Do help us by making your pull request easy to review by following the guidelines above.

 ## Style guide